-The absolute volatility is statistically valid under normal market conditions and does not specifically consider losses from severe market events.
+The absolute volatility is statistically valid under normal market conditions.
+Although it includes losses from severe market events such as those described in Note 18, it does not solely measure such events.
 It also assumes that the future will behave in a pattern similar to the past.
 Consequently, if future market conditions differ significantly from those of the past, potential losses may differ from those originally estimated.